bahtiyartan/troia/docs/48File.rst

 	CLOSE FILE FILEID F1;

 As it is obvious that each file access requires a FILEID parameter, to determine which file will be modified or read, so all file manipulation commands get FILEID parameter.
+Please focus on FILEID syntax in file related commands.

 Writing Files & Reading Files